EmanuelGF/template-react-ui/README.md

 # Template startup for react website

 This is a quickstart project template to use in most react projects.
+It´s intended to provide a simple quickstart configuration on top of create-react-app so to get you over the common project setup.
 Use it for all your needs.
+Feel free to improve this project.

 ## Added
 * Folder structure
 * React context
 * Routing
 * reseted css
-* aditional meta tags
 * basic cookie consent
 * Layout ready
 * react-bootstrap
 * Icons with fontawesome-free
-* sass
+* sass ready

 ## Modules
 * axios